Volcker rule could have flagged JPM trades earlier

-Tarullo argued that under a proposal released in October to implement the crackdown on proprietary trading, banks would have to say in writing how a trade would hedge risk and should therefore be exempted from the Volcker rule.
+Tarullo argued that under a proposal released in October to implement the crackdown on proprietary trading, banks would have to produce documentation detailing a hedge that would be exempted from the Volcker rule.

-“If a firm said, ‘We are doing this as a hedge’, they would be required to explain to themselves internally as well as to the primary supervisor, what the hedging strategy was... and how they would make sure it didn’t give rise to new exposures,” he told the Senate Banking Committee.
+“If a firm said, ‘We are doing this as a hedge’, they would be required to explain to themselves internally as well as to the primary supervisor, what the hedging strategy was... and how they would make sure it didn’t give rise to new exposures,” he told the Senate Banking Committee on Wednesday.

 “I suspect we’re going to find in this case that there was an absence of documentation both within the firm and in reporting to supervisors,” said Tarullo.